mod-cpp/pacman/test/exercises/16_exercises.md

 <details>
    <summary>Hint GameState.cpp</summary>

-Hint: search for the other ghosts in the file and add similar calls for Clyde.
+Search for the other ghosts in the file and add similar calls for Clyde.

 </details>